TryGhost/Ghost/ghost/admin/README.md

 ```
 _Hint: you can easily copy the path of a test in VSCode by right clicking on the test file and choosing `Copy Relative Path`._

-To have a full list of the available options, run
+To have a full list of the available options, run:
 ```bash
 ember exam --help
 ```